tilemill-project/tilemill/_posts/0100-01-01-CHANGELOG.md

 #  - Added ability to upgrade plugins
 #  - Fixed a bug where compatible plugin versions did not show up if there were newer incompatible versions
 #  - TileMill now supports reading CSVs with a column named either 'WKT' or 'GEOJSON' and encoded as either Well Known Text or GeoJSON, respectively.
 This allows CSV files to support more geometry types than just points.
+#  - New Verbose mode for getting more detailed information in the TileMill logs of project loading status

 - version: 0.9.1.276
   dev: true